w3c/wai-tutorials/source/menus/flyout.html.erb.md

 #### Toggle submenu using a special “show submenu” button
 {:.ap}

 If the top-level menu item should stay a link to a page, adding a separate button that toggles the submenu is the most reliable way to address the issue.
+This button can act as a visual submenu indicator as well.

 {::nomarkdown}
 <%= sample_start('show-overflow') %>